bowang-lab/MEDIQA-Chat-2023/README.md

 > __Note__: `base.yml` contains good default arguments that should be used for all experiments. `task_a.yml`/`task_b.yml` contain arguments specific to Task A/B. Arguments passed via the command line arguments will override those in the config files.

-To evaluate a trained model, run the following:
+To evaluate a trained model, run one of the following:

 ```bash
 # Task A